PremiAir Racing

-PremiAir Racing is an Australian Motor Racing Team competing in ANDRA Top Fuel and the Supercars Championship, where it fields two Chevrolet Camaro ZL1s under the commercial title PremiAir Racing.
-The Team is owned by Peter Xiberras, the managing director of PremiAir Hire and himself a Top Fuel drag racing champion.
+PremiAir Racing is an Australian Motor Racing Team competing in ANDRA Top Fuel and the Supercars Championship, where it fields two Chevrolet Camaro ZL1s.
+The teams current drivers are Jayden Ojeda and Declan Fraser.
+The team is owned by Peter Xiberras, the managing director of PremiAir Hire and himself a Top Fuel drag racing champion.
+As of 2026 the team has achieved 1 pole position, and 2 podiums, all achieved by James Golding.

 History

 Top Fuel

 PremiAir Racing has competed in ANDRA Top Fuel events since 2014.

 Supercars

+2022

 In January 2022, PremiAir Racing bought Tekno Autosports' Supercars Championship team, six weeks prior to the 2022 Supercars Championship's scheduled commencement date at Sydney Motorsport Park.
 Tekno, branded as Team Sydney since 2020, had competed in the series since 2011 as an independent team.
-On 21 June 2022, PremiAir Racing terminated the contract of Garry Jacobson effective immediately after the Darwin Triple Crown.
+The teams inaugural driver lineup was Garry Jacobson and Chris Pither.
+On 21 June 2022, PremiAir Racing terminated the contract of Jacobson effective immediately after the Darwin Triple Crown.
+During his time at the team Jacobson secured three top 10s, all coming during the Australian GP weekend.
 On 5 July, it was announced that James Golding would replace Jacobson for the remainder of the season.
+Golding secured top 10 finishes at Sandown, Auckland, and Adelaide.
+Meanwhile, Pither finished the season 20th in the drivers standings, with a single top 10 at the Gold Coast.

+2023

 On 14 October, PremiAir confirmed the departure of Chris Pither at the end of the 2022 season.
-A week later PremiAir revealed that Tim Slade would be signing on to the team for the 2023 season, replacing Chris Pither.
+A week later PremiAir revealed that Tim Slade would be signing on to the team for the 2023 season, replacing Pither.
 Later, PremiAir confirmed that James Golding would continue with the team for the 2023 season.

-Season 2025 see's New Zealand born Richie Stanaway join as Jimmy's team mate, racing under Car#62 which was his fathers original racing number.
-24 September, PremiAir confirmed the departure of James Golding at the end of the 2025 season.

-In 2026 Roland Dane will join the team as team principal.
+For 2023 and the new Gen 3 cars, PremiAir along with all other Holden teams switched to the Chevrolet Camaro ZL1 after General Motors shut down the Holden brand.
+Golding ended the year 16th in the championship, with a 4th in Newcastle, the teams maiden fastest lap in Perth, and four further top 10s.
+Slade ended the year 19th, with nine top 10s.